-So here’s how we attach it firmly and securely so our cooler – and it’s contents – don’t fall off.
+So here’s how we attach it firmly and securely so our cooler – and its contents – don’t fall off.
 Whether we’re pulling it up a pier or path – or while we’re fishing.

 Repeat the above at the bottom of the cooler.
 Taking the same spacing considerations into account.

-Insert your eyebolts.
+Insert your eye-bolts.

-Cut down the bolts of the eyebolts as necessary within the cooler.
+Cut down the bolts of the eye-bolts as necessary within the cooler.
 Make them level with the nuts.
 Once again, this will help you reduce catching your hand or arm on the steel.

-Our DIY Fishing Trolley With Cooler & Rod Holder Is Complete!
+9. Our DIY Fishing Trolley With Cooler & Rod Holder Is Complete!

-Now, all you need to do is place the cooler onto the baseplate of your foldout stainless steel trolley.
-Hook up your flatstraps – winding them around the extended handle a few times to get the desired tension and clipping the buckles each end onto your eye hooks.
+Now, all you need to do is place the cooler onto the base plate of your foldout stainless steel trolley.
+Hook up your flat straps – winding them around the extended handle a few times to get the desired tension and clipping the buckles each end onto your eye hooks.